Commit scope rules v5

 GROUP COMMIT

-For further details see GROUP COMMIT.
+For more details, see GROUP COMMIT.

 CAMO

-For further details see CAMO.
+For more details, see CAMO.

 LAG CONTROL

-For further details see LAG CONTROL
+For more details, see LAG CONTROL.

 SYNCHRONOUS_COMMIT